PostgreSQL 9.0 to 9.4

 Thou shall not copy the whole file system

-Some replication ideas revolve around the full synchronous copy of your disks, like using a RAID storage (1, 5 or 10) or File System (Block-Device) Replication (using DRDB to replicate your disk).
-This is a very poor idea:
+Some replication ideas revolve around the full synchronous copy of your disks, like using a RAID storage (1, 5 or 10).
+This is a poor idea:

 - First, the performance cost is very high.
 At best, it doubles your response time, since we write everything twice instead of once.
 The cost is probably higher in fact, because the need to make sure the data is written and duplicated on the storage side prevents the use of many great performance options.